Sports Coach Logo Sports Coach Training Principles Fitness Components

 It's my first race.
 Where should I line up at the beginning of the race?

-Stay towards the back and to the outside (away from the first buoy).
+Stay towards the back and outside (away from the first buoy).
 If you start in the pack, you will get clobbered and likely lose more energy fighting against the conditions than if you get cleaner water and take the first buoy a little wider.

 Should I use a heart rate monitor?